googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 glyph side bearings.
 In variable fonts with TrueType outlines, variation data for side bearings is recommended.
-If variation data for side bearings is provided, it should include data for both left and right side bearings, and mapping subtables for left and right side bearings must also be included.
+If variation data for side bearings is provided, it should include data for both left and right side bearings, and mapping subtables for left and right side bearings shall also be included.

 _In subclause 7.3.5.2, after the table defnining the horizontal metrics variation table, replace the second and third paragraphs with the following:_